YarinQuapi/YarinQuapi/README.md

 Some stuff about me:
 - I am a 16 year old student studying computer programming and game modding!
 - I am currently developing Minecraft plugins and Discord bots which some of them are public repositories!
-- I am currently working on @ParlaGames Network!
+- I am currently working on [@ParlaGames](https://github.com/ParlaGames) Network!

-You can reach out to me on Discord Quapi#0001 !
+You can reach out to me on [Discord](https://discordapp.com/users/234221636604133378) !
 <!--
 **YarinQuapi/YarinQuapi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.